rejetto/hfs/dev-plugins.md

     ln -s /PATH_TO_YOUR_REPO/dist MY_PLUGIN_NAME

-you'll install your repo, so that you can edit the sources and see effects in real-time, and still be editing your repo, ready to commit.
+You'll install your repo so that you can edit the sources and see effects in real-time.
+This allows you to continue editing your repo and be ready to commit changes.

 If you have platform-dependent files, you can put those files in `dist-PLATFORM` or `dist-PLATFORM-ARCHITECTURE`.
 For example, if you want some files to be installed only on Windows with Intel CPUs, put them in `dist-win32-x64`.